spencer-bump/DisasterAware-CMAPI-v1.2.0-Launch-Channel-Commands/README.md

 Within the call to OWF.Launch.launcher() an object containing the GUID of the widget to launch, data, and a boolean if set to true will only launch an unopened widget.

-If the data for the launch is set to the bookmark channel and specific bookmark payload the DisasterAware application will lauch and load that bookmark.
+DisasterAware accepts a bookmark payload and will load that bookmark after launch.
 The bookmark payload is not required for the application to launch.

 ###Example launch code: